-Can You Bend Wood by Soaking or Steaming in Water?
+Can You Bend Wood By Soaking or Steaming it in Water?

 Yes, you can use one of the two methods or both to soften wood for bending.

-Place the wood in the trough or gutter and then fill it with boiling water.
+- Place the wood in this trough and then fill it with boiling water.

 Steaming to soften and bend wood